 I get messages from people, asking for help to move or work overseas.
 I enjoy getting the messages and replying.
 Often, we e-mail each other several times.
-Obviously, I give general advice, providing the most detailed, tailored advice for those who hire me.
-But in the end, most say Thanks and move on.
+Obviously, I give general advice, for 2 reasons: first, I don’t know them, and second because it’s free.

-But what about you?
-I hate to be skeptical, but maybe most people don’t really act.
-Fine, it’s human nature to value something you paid for, and not to really value something for free.
+What about you?
+I hate to be skeptical, but because most people don’t really act, I’m wondering if you will.
+Fine, it’s human nature to value something you paid for.
 My advice doesn’t come easily or lightly.
 It comes from experience, from the “school of hard-knocks.”
-Your choice whether to absorb it or not.
+And lastly, it’s your choice whether to act on it or not.

 Here Are Some Replies I’ve Sent Recently: